-Upland areas in the corridor are predominantly found in the Kettle Moraine region in Sheboygan County and the Niagara Escarpment in Fond du Lac County.
+Upland areas in the corridor are predominantly found in the vicinity of the KMSF-NU in Sheboygan County and the Niagara Escarpment in Fond du Lac County.
 Between these two features is an undulating region made up of outwash plains, moraines, and drumlins.
-A large ridge rises up in the central area of the project corridor that provides a good habitat for a variety of plants and wildlife.
+A large ridge in the central area of the project corridor provides good upland habitat for a variety of plants and wildlife.
 The vegetated uplands along the corridor include the dominant tree species of sugar maple, basswood elm, red oak, white oak, and black oak.
 Common ground plants are sweet cicely, mayapple, wild leek, wild geranium, and false Solomon's seal.
 Other less common plants found are black spruce, tamarack, white cedar, and hemlock.
 Native vegetation of these areas supports a variety of deciduous forest, forest-edge, and riparian species.